pockanoodles/pockanoodles/README.md

 ## Currently

 Building MCP integration and multi-user support for Mahoraga.
-Open to engineering roles focused on LLM infrastructure and developer tooling — [github.com/pockanoodles](https://github.com/pockanoodles).
-In need of credits.
+Open to engineering roles focused on LLM infrastructure and developer tooling.
+Always need of credits and food.